Updated: December 31, 2023.

 Some of the Account, Services, and Contacts data is used in aggregrated statistics in order to helps us understand the way our user community uses Answer Cloud, and to guide future product decisions.
 (Example: Aggregated device model data helps us understand what screen sizes are used by our users, to help guide future user interface decisions.)

 None of the collected Account, Services, and Contacts data is sold to advertisers or third parties.
-We may disclose your information to third parties if we determine that such disclosure is reasonably necessary to (a) comply with the law; (b) protect any person from death or serious bodily injury; (c) prevent fraud or abuse of Answer Cloud or our users; or (d) protect Rebel Labs's property rights.
+We may disclose your information to third parties if we determine that such disclosure is reasonably necessary to (a) comply with the law; (b) protect any person from death or serious bodily injury; (c) prevent fraud or abuse of Answer Cloud or our users; or (d) protect Cloud App Labs' property rights.